15 Dec Accessing Mental Health Services, Care and Support in Canada

 Mental illness can be caused by a multitude of factors.
-There are certain mental health conditions which are genetic, such as bipolar disorder and schizophrenia.
+There are certain mental health conditions that are genetic, such as bipolar disorder and schizophrenia.
 Other behaviours are learned or caused by traumas, such as OCD, PTSD, or obsessive-compulsive disorders.
 Depression, anxiety, panic disorders and other mood disorders are commonly caused by a hormone imbalance.
-If a person lacks serotonin, dopamine, or oxytocin, they may experience depression, whereas somebody whose body is creating too much adrenaline may experience anxiety.
-These disorders may also have no underlying physiological cause, and can be purely psychological and emotional as well.
+If a person lacks serotonin, dopamine, or oxytocin, they may experience depression, whereas somebody who’s body is creating too much adrenaline may experience anxiety.
+These disorders may also have no underlying physiological cause and can be purely psychological and emotional as well.

 Mental Health Awareness

 Due to so many common misconceptions of those who struggle with mental illness, it is imperative that we bring awareness of mental health disorders to the surface.
 Awareness is key when it comes to stomping out the stigma that people with mental health illnesses are different than you and me.
 The truth is the majority of people will struggle at some point in their lives with symptoms of mood, trauma, personality, or substance abuse disorders – or our loved ones will.

 In 2021, CMHA will be celebrating their annual Mental Health Awareness Week.
 Here are some ways you can get involved in destroying any negative stigmas surrounding mental illness in Canada in 2021.

 Luckily for us, we have a multitude of resources for the treatment of mental health disorders in Canada, including a 24/7 crisis line available by telephone/text.
 While mental health disorders cannot always be cured, they are treatable with the following options, which are the most common treatment techniques:

 Medications commonly used to treat mental illness are: